Baegll/TheTatteredSpire/content/The Tattered Spire/Individuals/PCs/Mordreich au Kreig.md

 ### Goals & Motivations
 - To survive the tragedy of persecution for being a dragonborn.
 - Try to be as worthy of the good party who died fighting for him.
+- Figure out what the heck this egg is for.

 ## Factions
 #### Allied